natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 2. **Has Exit Time**: Make sure this is unticked, so that transition happens **immediately**.
 Otherwise, we need to wait for the entire clip to finish (however many frames you set it to be).
 3. **The transition graph**: It tells us whether to fade or mix between the current clip and the next clip *if exit time is enabled*.
 Right now the setting is such that we transit **abruptly** so the graph doesn't matter.

-Let's take a look at another transition where we want to have an *exit* time, that is the transition between skidding state and running state.
-What we want is for the entire skidding state to complete (all frames played) before transitioning to the running state.
+Let's take a look at another transition where we **want  to have an *exit* time**, that is the transition between **skidding state** and **running state**.
+What we want is for the entire skidding state to **complete** (all frames played) before transitioning to the running state.
 The transition itself takes **no time**.

-Y
+You can read more about transition properties [here](https://docs.unity3d.com/Manual/class-Transition.html).

 ![transit2](https://www.dropbox.com/s/5quef0fzzdnapcw/11.png?raw=1)

+For the rest of the transition arrows, make use of the parameters in a way that you seem fit, for
 # Checkoff

 ![checkoff2](https://www.dropbox.com/s/uhdirkzz1q9dr55/checkoff2.gif?raw=1)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ0NzQ4OTA0MCw4ODY1Mzg5LDE4NDMyMD
-U0NjYsLTEyNTg1NjIxMzIsLTE4NTQ1MzM2ODYsNjY0NzAxMTc2
-LC0xNDkyOTM0OTY2LDMxNDkwOTQ2OCwtMzM4NDc3ODc1LC0yMD
-EwNjU1NzgxLC0zNjYwODY3OTAsOTU3NzM1OTkxXX0=
+eyJoaXN0b3J5IjpbNTE2NzY4ODY0LDg4NjUzODksMTg0MzIwNT
+Q2NiwtMTI1ODU2MjEzMiwtMTg1NDUzMzY4Niw2NjQ3MDExNzYs
+LTE0OTI5MzQ5NjYsMzE0OTA5NDY4LC0zMzg0Nzc4NzUsLTIwMT
+A2NTU3ODEsLTM2NjA4Njc5MCw5NTc3MzU5OTFdfQ==
 -->